kuroidoruido/virtual-rpg-character-sheet/README.md

 - give user access to prettify raw data map (add a button in sheet config panel to access a simple array of all keys/values, maybe with edition)
 - checkbox (and checkbox group) can toggle between multiple style (for example: none, filled circle, cross)
 - home page with product presentation
+- i18n support (starting with english and french)